tgvoskuilen/dropletFoam/cases/README.md

 There are several case templates currently in the case folder.
 Brief d descriptions of the current cases are included below.

+#### `chemistryTests`

+This is a 0D constant pressure, adiabatic chemistry test that runs all the gas phase chemistry mechanisms in the `utilities/chemistrySets` folder with MMH and RFNA at an initial temperature of 800 K.

 #### `burningDrop`

 This is a 2D axisymmetric case with a liquid MMH drop hanging by surface